 Skip to main content

 Discoveries don’t have to start on the Discovery page.
-From any chat you can spin up a new one, watch it fill in inline, and, once it’s done, keep asking follow-up questions with the Discovery attached as context.
+From any chat you can spin up a new one, watch the first cells fill in on a preview card, and, once the run has finished, keep asking follow-up questions with the Discovery attached as context.

 Libra mascot excited

-Discovery citations resolve at three levels: column, row, or cell, so “why is row 3’s job title Innovation Manager?” lands on that cell.
+Discovery citations resolve at four levels — the whole Discovery, a column, a row, or a single cell — and Libra is told to always cite the most specific one, so “why is row 3’s job title Innovation Manager?” lands on that cell.

 Create a Discovery from chat